Registering on and logging in to SAP Business Network: A guide for businesses

 Step 4

-• your business’s legal name (this field will be auto-populated with the name you provided during registration)
+• your business’s legal name (the company name field will automatically be filled out with the name you provided during registration)

-Tip: If you are unsure of your business’s legal name, you can use the Government of Canada’s GST/HST Registry Search to verify that you have the correct name.
+Tip: If you are unsure of your business’s legal name, you can use the Government of Canada’s GST/HST Registry Search to verify that you entered the name registered with CRA.

-A screenshot of the Basic tab of the Company profile page with the Company name field, Other names, if any field, and the Short description field highlighted.
+A screenshot of the Basic info tab of the Edit Company Information page, with the Company Name field and the Save button highlighted.

 Step 5